2019 Halle synagogue shooting: Reactions

-At the event commemorating the 30th anniversary of the peaceful revolution in Leipzig, German President Frank-Walter Steinmeier called for solidarity with fellow citizens who were Jewish.
+At the event commemorating the 30th anniversary of the Peaceful Revolution in Leipzig, German President Frank-Walter Steinmeier called for solidarity with fellow citizens who were Jewish.
 Chancellor Angela Merkel also offered her condolences to the families of the victims and took part in a night vigil in front of Berlin's New Synagogue.
 The members of the European Parliament stood for a minute of silence on the day of the attack to honour the victims and send condolences to the families.
 Security for Jewish institutions across the country was increased.

 Josef Schuster, president of the Central Council of Jews in Germany, told TV station Das Erste that on the day of the attack there were no police patrols close to the Jewish facility in Halle.
 If the regular police force had been there, the second murder in the shop could have been avoided, Schuster said.
 He described it as "scandalous" that "the synagogue in Halle was not protected by the police on a holiday like Yom Kippur."

-The New Zealand government's Office of Film and Literature Classification also classified the suspect's livestream footage of the shootings as objectionable, making it illegal to download or distribute in New Zealand.
+The New Zealand Government's Office of Film and Literature Classification also classified the suspect's livestream footage of the shootings as objectionable, making it illegal to download or distribute in New Zealand.
 The Chief Censor David Shanks likened the content and filming of the video to the Christchurch mosque shootings in March 2019.

 The day after the attack, Spiegel Online published an article citing political scientist Matthias Quent, entitled: "The lone offender, who was not alone."
 Quent claimed that the perpetrator was part of a large virtual network, and that the fact that he streamed the act live and spoke in English displays the importance of this far-right "Human Haters International" for him.
 Especially because of the far-right subculture on the internet, it is difficult to avoid such acts, Quent said, since that subculture is not yet fully grasped by security services and social media law enforcement legislation, also he claims there is "barely any research" on the process of how radicalization occurs there.

 A day after the attack, Thuringia's Minister for Interior Georg Maier (SPD) and the Bavarian Minister for Interior Joachim Herrmann (CSU) called the nationalistic-völkisch politician Björn Höcke to account.
 Maier said that Höcke and his party Alternative for Germany (AfD) were responsible for attacks like this, while they would be "moral arsonists", feeding antisemitic resentments.
 Jörg Meuthen, the AfD federal spokesman, strongly condemned the attack.

 According to the Jewish Telegraphic Agency, "More than 10,000 people marched in Berlin against anti-Semitism and in a show of support for the victims of anti-Semitic violence in the city of Halle" a few days after the attack.

-Hamas, the ruling Islamist political party and military organization of the Gaza Strip, denounced the shooting stating it "poses a danger for all people and that terrorism has no religion or is not restricted to a single nation."
+Hamas, the ruling Islamist political party and military organization of the Gaza Strip in Palestine, denounced the shooting stating it "poses a danger for all people and that terrorism has no religion or is not restricted to a single nation."